-If you’re planning on bringing other hair products like hair gel, wax, mousse, or pomade, the TSA 3-1-1 rule applies.
+If you’re planning on bringing other hair products like hair gel, wax, mousse, pomade, or shampoo on a plane, the TSA 3-1-1 rule applies.

 As you may have realized by now, this means that if you want to pack the item in your carry-on bag, the container must not exceed 3.4oz/100 ml.